-- b) Are located by two horizontal pegs behind the driver's head and two quick release fixings, which are clearly indicated and easily removable without tools, at the front corners.
-No tape or similar material may be used to cover the forward fixings of the headrest. - c) Are made from a material which is suitable for the relevant ambient air temperature, details of approved materials and the temperature bands in which they should be used may be found in the Appendix to the Technical Regulations. - d) Are covered, in all areas where the driver's head is likely to make contact, with two plies of Aramid fibre/epoxy resin composite pre-preg material in plain weave 60gsm fabric with a cured resin content of 50% (+/-5%) by weight. - e) Are positioned so as to be the first point of contact for the driver's helmet in the event of an impact projecting his head towards them during an accident. - 14.6.2 The first area of padding for the driver's head must be positioned behind him and be between 75mm and 90mm thick over an area of at least 40000mm.
-If necessary, and only for driver comfort, an additional piece of padding no greater than 10mm thick may be attached to this headrest provided it is made from the same material. - 14.6.3 Whilst he is seated normally the two further areas of padding for the driver's head must be positioned in an area bounded by two vertical lines and one horizontal line through the front, rear and lower extremities of the driver's helmet (on the car centre plane), and the upper surface of the survival cell.

-Each of these must cover an area greater than 35750mm when viewed from the side of the car and be no less than 95mm thick, this minimum thickness being maintained to the upper edges of the survival cell and over their entire length.
-The minimum thickness will be assessed perpendicular to the car centre plane but a radius no greater than 10mm may be applied along their upper inboard edges.

-Furthermore, any void between these areas of padding and the area described in Article 14.6.2 must also be completely filled with the same material.

-If necessary, and only for driver comfort, an additional piece of padding no greater than 20mm thick may be attached to these headrests provided they are made from the same material which incorporates a low friction surface.

-14.6.4 Forward of the side areas of padding further cockpit padding must be provided on each side of the cockpit rim.
+- ii.
+Two horizontal pegs behind the driver's head and four quick release fixings, which are clearly indicated and easily removable without tools.
+Two positioned at the front corners and two positioned between 350mm and 400 mm forward of the plane CC.
+The fixings between 350mm and 400 mm forward of the plane CC may not be inside the Helmet Free Volume and should be designed to minimize the risk of injury should the driver come in contact with them during an accident.
+No tape or similar material may be used to cover the fixings of the headrest. - c) Are made from a material which is suitable for the relevant ambient air temperature, details of approved materials and the temperature bands in which they should be used may be found in the Appendix to the Technical Regulations. - d) Are covered, in all areas where the driver's head is likely to make contact, with two plies of Aramid fibre/epoxy resin composite pre-preg material in plain weave 60gsm fabric with a cured resin content of 50% (+/-5%) by weight. - e) Are positioned so as to be the first point of contact for the driver's helmet in the event of an impact projecting his head towards them during an accident. - 14.6.2 The first area of padding for the driver's head must be positioned behind him and be between 75mm and 90mm thick over an area of at least 40000mm2.
+If necessary, and only for driver comfort, an additional piece of padding no greater than 10mm thick may be attached to this headrest provided it is made from the same material. - 14.6.3 Whilst he is seated normally the two further areas of padding for the driver's head must be positioned in an area bounded by two vertical lines and one horizontal line through the front, rear and lower extremities of the driver's helmet (on the car centre plane), and the upper surface of the survival cell. - Each of these must cover an area greater than 35750mm2 when viewed from the side of the car and be no less than 95mm thick, this minimum thickness being maintained to the upper edges of the survival cell and over their entire length.
+The minimum thickness will be assessed perpendicular to the car centre plane but a radius no greater than 10mm may be applied along their upper inboard edges. - Furthermore, any void between these areas of padding and the area described in Article 14.6.2 must also be completely filled with the same material. - If necessary, and only for driver comfort, an additional piece of padding no greater than 20mm thick may be attached to these headrests provided they are made from the same material which incorporates a low friction surface. - 14.6.4 Forward of the side areas of padding further cockpit padding must be provided on each side of the cockpit rim.
 The purpose of the additional padding is to afford protection to the driver's head in the event of an oblique frontal impact and must therefore be made from the same material as the other three areas of padding with the same cover material.

-These extensions must :
+These extensions must: